makigas/makigas.es/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## Frequently Asked Questions
+# Frequently Asked Questions

+* **Why did you rewrite makigas.es again?**
+  Previous versions of makigas.es used a blogging engine such as WordPress with a lot of plugins and hacks in order to work as general purpose CMS systems.
+This version was crafted specifically for the data structures required for the web site and therefore it is more concise, flexible and easy to develop and maintain.

 * **What is the point on sharing the source code?**
-  As I said before, I don't have any particular interest in the source code at the moment.
-I just want some app that will let me manage my videos and keep the information about them up to date.
+  I don't have any particular interest in this source code at this moment.
+I just want an app that works and that allows me to manage my videos and keep my information up to date.

-* **Will you open source earlier versions of your web site?**
-  That is something that I'm looking forward to.
-However, I'd have to clean the source code for them first since there might be things that I don't want to show you.

-* **Can I use this source code for creating my own video website?**
-  You'll have to do a lot of work beforehand since the source code is not designed for general purpose applications and therefore there are a lot of source code that is only valid for my website plus probably a lot of hardcoded strings plus my own templates.

-* **Can I use this source code for creating a clone of your website?**
-  Even if the source code is public, I'd politely ask you to not do that, at least without getting in touch with me first.
-There are a few restrictions that I would like to keep on letting other people use the 'makigas' name plus creating copies of my web page might be bad for SEO purposes.
-Again, you should get in touch with me before trying to do something _real_ with my code.